Spring walks around Sheffield Park and Garden

 There's so much to explore on the parkland.
 From Ringwood Toll to the Skyglade to the River Ouse.
 If you're visiting with children, they'll enjoy exploring Ringwood Toll where they can follow the natural play trail and enjoy the challenges of jumping from tree stump to tree stump, or playing on the see-saw.
 All the equipment has been made from trees from within Ringwood Toll by our ranger and volunteers.
 You can also have a go at den building, or just enjoy one of the dens that's already there.

 Next, head over to the Skyglade to lean against one of the eight 12ft panels of Sussex oak, all taken from the same tree.
 Placed at compass points, the panels create a viewing circle, perfect for leaning against and enjoying some cloud spotting.
 Even if you don't know your cumulus from your altostratus, finding shapes in the clouds is something all ages can enjoy, so look up for a dinosaur, fish or face suspended in the air.
-Take a moment to lean back and enjoy the relaxing sounds of the countryside too.
+Take a moment to enjoy the relaxing sounds of the countryside.

-Further down from Ringwood Toll, you'll discover a little-known area of Sheffield Park next to the River Ouse.
+Further down from Ringwood Toll, you'll discover the River Ouse.
 It's could be a muddy walk at this time of year so make sure you wear your wellies before you set off.

 The river has recently undergone a restoration project which has involved removing some of the overgrown trees along the river bank, adding some berms to break the flow of the water, plus the addition of two new bridges so you can cross the river to reach new areas.

 The rope bridge takes you over Irongates Lock onto the island.
-The lock is due to undergo restoration but it's the first time visitors have been able to explore the island for many years.
+Last year the lock underwent extensive restoration and it's the first time visitors have been able to explore the island for many years.
 The wooden bridge takes you across to the opposite bank where you can join the Ouse Valley Way path network to explore beyond Sheffield Park.
 The village of Newick is only a short walk away along this path.

 Follow our walking trail